derekc22/DMPC/README.md

 ### Constraints
 - **Input constraints**: Specify minimum and maximum control input values.
 - **Inter-agent collision avoidance**: Specify minimum distance between agents.
-- **Obstacle avoidance**: Place static, spherical obstacles in the environment (with dynamic obstacles planned).
+- **Obstacle avoidance**: Place static, spherical obstacles in the environment (with dynamic obstacles planned for future work).

 ### MuJoCo Integration
 This repository integrates with MuJoCo for high-fidelity simulation of `f_true` dynamics.
 To make use of this feature: